oliverjakobs/oliverjakobs.github.io/_posts/2020-10-15-generator-part1.md

 ## Macros

 The above example already uses another feature.
-Macros are defined by '$' followed by an identifier.
+Namely macros.
+They are defined by '$' followed by an identifier.
 Currently the only macro supported is _$SIZE_, which translates to the C-operator _sizeof_.
 But the way macros are implemented makes it pretty easy to add more.

-Macros can have any number of arguments as long as they match the C-function they correspond to.

-Macros are just to have function calls as arguments in the enums.

-The arguments of an macro are just getting copied to the the output file.
-So nested macros are not possible.
+Macros are used to have function calls as arguments inside an enum.
+The arguments of an macro are just getting copied to the the output file, so nested macros are not possible.
+Also Macros can have any number of arguments as long as they match the C-function they correspond to.

 >   In a later version it will probably be possible for the user to define macros.
 But for now it is easier to just add
     new macros manually.